K-U-R-E/HEPT/Documentation.md

 - **For N20-paraffin's regression law:** LESTRADE, J.-Y.; ANTHOINE, J.; LAVERGNE, G. Liquefying fuel regression rate modeling in hybrid propulsion.
 The French Aerospace Lab, Mauzac, France; The French Aerospace Lab, Toulouse, France, 2010.

 - **For N20 properties:** CoolProp (available documentation in http://www.coolprop.org/index.html)

+## LICENSE

+MIT License

+Copyright (c) 2020 Vinay Williams and Mohammed Zweiri

+Copyright (c) 2019 Guilherme Castrignano Tavares

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+***Note:*** *The code uses lines written by Guilherme which was licensed using an MIT
+      license therefore the above license inclusion.
+Furthermore, in an attempt to maintain open use of this software at Kingston University and other educational institutions, Mohammed and Vinay have also opted to distribute the 2020 version under a MIT License as well.*